* Pro-independence parties win seats in blow to Madrid

 By Lisa Twaronite

-TOKYO, Dec 22 (Reuters) - The dollar edged up on Friday though remained on track for weekly losses, while the euro skidded after Catalan vote results indicated a victory for separatists in a blow to Madrid.
+TOKYO, Dec 22 (Reuters) - The dollar edged up on Friday though it remained on track for weekly losses, while the euro slumped after Catalan vote results indicated a victory for separatists in a blow to Madrid.

 Spain’s government had hoped that the Catalan election would strip pro-independence parties of their control of the regional parliament and end their campaign to force a split.
 But with 96 percent of ballots counted in a vote to elect Catalonia’s regional parliament, separatist parties are seen winning 70 seats out of 135.

 The euro was down 0.2 percent at $1.1848 after dipping as low as $1.1817 in the Asian morning session.
 It pared its weekly gain to 0.8 percent.

 “There is support around $1.1800 level which will likely limit the euro’s downside,” said Yutaka Miura, a senior technical analyst at Mizuho Securities.

 “This time of year, though, ahead of the holidays, many market participants are away and liquidity is thin, so we need to watch cautiously,” he added.

 The dollar index, which measures the U.S. currency against a basket of six major rivals, was up 0.1 percent at 93.400.
 For the week, it was down 0.6 percent.

 One immediate threat to dollar bulls was removed on Thursday, as the U.S. Senate approved a bill to fund the federal government through Jan.
 19 and avert agency shutdowns ahead of a Friday midnight deadline.
 The bill now goes to President Donald Trump to sign into law.